coldbox-modules/cbsecurity/modules/cbsecurity/instructions.md

 `box install cbsecurity`

 The module will register a security interceptor with empty rules for you.
 You can update the security rules included in the `config` folder or comment the interceptor out and just add it to your main application or necessary modules using the mapping it creates for you:

 `cbsecurity.interceptors.Security`

 You can find all the documentation here: http://wiki.coldbox.org/wiki/Security.cfm

+## Interceptor Declaration
 Here is a sample declaration you can use in your `ColdBox.cfc`:

 ```